-When it comes to travel backpacks – I’ve tried them all.
+When it comes to travel backpacks – I’ve tried them all, and the Tortuga Outbreaker is absolutely one of my all time favorites.

-But while the Tortuga Outbreaker has easily become my favorite travel backpack – it is not for everybody!
+Because while the Tortuga Outbreaker is one of my favorite travel backpacks – it is not for everybody!
 Which is exactly why I wrote this next-level Tortuga Outbreaker review.

 In this brutally honest guide, I break down everything you need to know about the Tortuga Outbreaker.
-By the end of this epic review, you’ll know everything you need to know about the Tortuga Outbreaker, and you’ll easily be able to decide whether it’s the right bag for you and your travels.
+By the end of this epic review, you’ll know everything you need to know about the Tortuga Outbreaker, and you’ll easily be able to decide whether it’s the Outbreaker backpack is the right bag for you and your travels.

 Let’s jump into the best Tortuga Outbreaker review on the web, a few of the things in here will definitely surprise you…

-- The Tortuga Outbreaker is a great bag that allows you to travel light and in style
+- The Tortuga Outbreaker is a great, durable bag that allows you to travel semi-light

-- This bag is not as versatile as some of the other top backpacks we’ve reviewed
+- The Tortuga 35l / 45l bag is not as versatile as some of the other top backpacks we’ve reviewed

-- This bag is for urban use – look elsewhere for a hiking bag
+- The Tortuga Outbreaker travel backpack is for urban use – look elsewhere for a hiking bag

-Let’s get something out of the way first, while I love the Tortuga Outbreaker, it is NOT ideal for everyone.
+Let’s get something out of the way first, while I love the Tortuga Outbreaker backpack, it is NOT ideal for everyone.

 The Tortuga Outbreaker is NOT for you if…